uzeful/IFCNN/README.md

-### Citation:
+### Citation
 If you find this code is useful for your research, please consider to cite our paper.
+Yu Zhang, Yu Liu, Peng Sun, Han Yan, Xiaolin Zhao, Li Zhang, [IFCNN: A General Image Fusion Framework Based on Convolutional Neural Network](https://authors.elsevier.com/a/1ZTXt5a7-GbZZX),  Information Fusion, 54 (2020) 99-118.

 ```
 @article{zhang2020IFCNN,
   title={IFCNN: A General Image Fusion Framework Based on Convolutional Neural Network},